-To locate the drivers for a particular server, go to the Hewlett Packard Enterprise Support Center website.
-Under Select your HPE product, enter the product name or number and click Go.
+To locate the drivers for a server, go to the Hewlett Packard Enterprise Support Center website, and then search for the product name/number.

 Software and firmware

 Update software and firmware before using the server for the first time, unless any installed software or components require an older version.